Retailing

 Information

-The 2022 Corporate Human Rights Benchmark assessed 127 companies in the food and agriculture, ICT and automotive manufacturing sectors on their human rights performance.
-This company received a score of 39.1%.
-The overall average score was a disappointing 17.3% and the highest score was 50.3%.
+The 2026 Corporate Human Rights Benchmark assessed 105 companies across five high-risk sectors on their human rights performance.
+Companies are assessed on their human rights commitments, due-diligence processes, and implementation efforts.
+This company received a score of 81/100.
+The average score was 53.7 and the highest score was 94.4.

 Modern Slavery disclosure quality

-The 2024 Social Benchmark assesses the world's 2,000 most influential companies on their responsibility in meeting society's fundamental expectations towards three measurement areas: respecting human rights, providing decent work, and acting ethically.
-This company was assessed in 2023 and received a score of 13/20.
-The average score was an alarmingly low 4.6/20 and the highest score was 15.5/20.
+The 2026 Social Benchmark assessed the world's 2,000 most influential companies on their responsibility in meeting society's fundamental expectations towards three measurement areas: respecting human rights, providing decent work, and acting ethically.
+This company received a score of 61.1/100.
+The average score was 20 and the highest score was 75.

 Misleading conduct